Winding Up of A Company

 - Voluntarily winding up of a company by its members

-Winding Up Of Company By The Tribunal
+Winding Up Of Company By a Tribunal

 A company starts winding up its business after getting the order from the tribunal.
 It is also known as compulsory winding up of a company.
 In this case, court gives orders to the company to appoint a liquidator who takes control of the company, collect its assets, pay off the debts & distribute the profit among the members as per their rights.

-Reasons For Company Wounded By The Tribunal
+Reasons For Company Wounded By a Tribunal

 According to the companies act 2013, company can be wind up by a tribunal if –